GitLab FI

 orAsciiDoc

-, however, you can also find specific generators, eg for generating documentation from source code.
-You can also write your own generator.- Be inspired by the samples
+, but you can also find specific generators, e.g. for generating documentation from source code.
+You can also write your own generator.- Take inspiration from the examples

 -

-look at official demonstrations repositories.
-Most of them can be used as a framework for your own project.
+Take a look at the official sample repositories.
+Most of them can be used as a skeleton for your own project.

-Pay attention to configuration files, it is often necessary to modify more than one configuration in templates.
-If the template has
+Beware of configuration files, in templates you often need to edit more than one configuration.
+If a template has

 README.md

-or similar help, read it carefully. - Tests the configuration
+or similar help, read it carefully. - Test the configuration

 - We recommend starting with a very small number of pages first to see if the generator works at all.